-It’s time to talk about solid state drives, or SSD’s.
+Solid state drives are an alternate to hard drives.
 This is one of the more expensive components, and one you aren’t likely to find when buying a new computer.
 Regardless, it’s definitely something you should know about, and an upgrade that results in a huge performance improvement.
-If you don’t want to read the whole post, know this: NEVER buy a SSD that uses asynchronous NAND (more info below).

 Because SSD’s have no moving parts and use flash memory, they are lightning fast compared to a hard drive.
 They are also far less likely to take damage if you drop your computer, a great benefit for laptops.